 Back to top

-Your child's doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan treatment.
-Your child may have a number of tests and investigations to do this.
+Your doctors need to find out as much as possible about the type, position and size of the tumour, so they can plan the best treatment for you.
+You will have a number of different tests.

 CT (computerised tomography) scan

 A CT scan takes a series of x-rays that build up a three-dimensional picture of the inside of the body.
-The scan is painless and takes 10-30 minutes.
-CT scans use small amounts of radiation, which will be very unlikely to harm your child or anyone they come into contact with.
-A CT scan may be used to identify exactly where the tumour is or to check for any spread of the cancer.
+The scan is painless and usually only takes 10-30 minutes.
+CT scans use small amounts of radiation, which will be very unlikely to harm you or anyone you come into contact with.

 A sample of cells from the tumour (biopsy) is usually taken and examined under a microscope.
 The biopsy involves an operation.
 The doctor will discuss with you whether this is needed and exactly what the operation involves.